adamschoenemann/adsc-blog/posts/2019-02-12-trampolines.md

 ```kotlin
 fun factorial(n: Long): Long = if (n <= 1) n else n * factorial(n - 1)
 ```
+Note that it is *not* tail-recursive, because the last statement in the recursive case is not simply a recursive call but is "guarded" underneath the multiplication.

-We can rewrite it with trampolines as such:
+We can rewrite `factorial` with trampolines as such:

 ```kotlin
 fun tfactorial(n: Long): Trampoline<Long> =